6. Consumers’ 9 New Rights Under Consumer Directed Care (CDC)

 7) The right for care to focus on your goals.

-The Consumer Directed Care Home Care Package guidelines made it compulsory to ask elders what’s important to you?
+The Consumer Directed Care Home Care Package Guidelines made it compulsory to ask elders what’s important to you?
 What goal are you wanting to achieve with your Government funded care?
-This is documented in your Care Plan.
+Your Care Plan documents your goals and steps to achieve your goals.

 8) The right to focus on wellness.